Everything You Need to Know About Out-Of-Province Car Inspections

 - Broken mirrors, horn or windows

-Bring Your Vehicle in for Auto Repair in Vancouver and Its Surrounding Cities and a Pre-Registration Inspection
+Bring Your Vehicle in for Auto Repair and Pre-Registration Inspections in Vancouver and Surrounding Areas

-The team at Minit-Tune & Brake Auto Centres is qualified to inspect and repair your vehicle so that you can register it successfully in BC.
+The team at Minit-Tune & Brake Auto Centres is qualified to inspect and repair your vehicle so you can register it successfully in BC.
 Bring your car to one of our convenient locations throughout British Columbia.
 For more information about our pre-registration and pre-purchase inspections, contact your nearest location.

 Minit-Tune & Brake Auto Centres Address Common Issues